renderman77/SmartPlugMonitor/README.md

 # SmartPlugMonitor

-A very simple Android app I made in my spare time with the help of AI.
-I'm not a programmer.

-It monitors the power consumption of a Tuya-compatible smart plug over the local network and can detect when a washing machine has finished its cycle.
+SmartPlugMonitor is a simple Android application developed as a hobby project with the help of AI.
+It monitors the real-time power consumption of a Tuya-compatible smart plug over the local network and detects when a connected appliance or device has finished its cycle.

-## Requirements

-- Android 7.1+
-- Compatible Tuya smart plug
-- Local IP address and `Local Key`

-The app communicates directly with the plug on the local network and does not require the Tuya cloud.
+The app communicates directly with the plug on your local network (LAN) and does not require the Tuya cloud, ensuring better privacy and local responsiveness.

+# Requirements

+* Android 7.1+
+* Compatible Tuya smart plug
+* Local IP address and Local Key

-## Local Key
+# Local Key

-[TinyTuya](https://github.com/jasonacox/tinytuya) can be used to obtain the `Local Key`.
+A Local Key is required for local communication.
+You can use tools like TinyTuya to retrieve it from your Tuya account.

+# Device Detection Logic

+The app determines when a device has finished its operation based on two configurable parameters:

+* Power Threshold (W): The wattage limit below which the countdown starts.
+* Duration (s): The countdown timer.
+The cycle is considered finished only if the power stays continuously below the Power Threshold for this amount of time.

+# Examples of Configuration

+* Washing Machine: Set the Power Threshold according to its idle usage.
+To avoid false alarms caused by temporary pauses between washing and spinning cycles, set the Duration parameter slightly longer than the machine's longest known pause.
+* Makita Double Charger: When the batteries are fully charged, the power drop is sudden and stable.
+You can set the Power Threshold to 10W and the Duration to a short interval (e.g., 10 seconds), as chargers do not have mid-cycle pauses like washing machines.

-## Tested device
+# Tested Device

-**SURFOU Smart WiFi Plug, 16A — Amazon B0BNJ4XJBP**
+* SURFOU Smart WiFi Plug, 16A (Amazon B0BNJ4XJBP)

-Other Tuya-compatible plugs may work, but are untested.
+Other Tuya-compatible plugs may work but are untested.

-## Download
+# Download

-Download the APK from [Releases](../../releases).
+Download the APK from the Releases section of this repository.

-## Disclaimer
+# Disclaimer

 This is an independent, unofficial project and is not affiliated with Tuya or SURFOU.
-I'm not a programmer and this is a hobby project.

-**Please don't expect ongoing development, bug fixes or feature requests to be addressed.**
+The author is not a professional programmer and this is a hobby project.
+Please do not expect ongoing development, bug fixes, or feature requests to be addressed.